textcreationpartnership/A01567/README.md

 ##Content Summary##

 #####Front#####
-❧A declaration
-made by the Archbishop
-of Collen, vpon the
-deede of his mariage, sent to
-the States o

 1. ¶To the right reuerend Father in God
 Iohn, Bishoppe of London, Thomas Delone, wisheth increase of grace, and continuall happinesse,